-The best way to avoid a phishing attack in this instance is to bookmark your frequently visited websites once you've verified their authenticity.
-That way, you can rest assured that you're in the right place and won't fall victim to a phishing attack.
+A good tip to avoid a successful phishing attack in this instance is to bookmark your frequently visited websites once you've verified their authenticity.
+That way, you can rest assured that you're in the right place and won't fall victim to phishing attacks that impersonate those brands.

 If it's a new website that you haven't visited before, take the time to manually visit the website via your usual browser and to ensure there doesn’t appear to be anything malicious about the site using tips such as those from this article.

-It's always a good idea to do your research on a company to establish whether they are who they claim to be and check their reputation.
-If the website has previously defrauded visitors, the victims are likely to share their experiences online.
+It's always a good idea to do your research on a company to establish whether they are who they claim to be and to check their reputation.
+If the website has previously defrauded visitors, the victims may have shared their experiences online.

 - There are lots of oddly similar reviews: perhaps they all have a similar writing style or maybe they describe everything the same way, or have given the same review and rating across multiple sites

-- They're all very recent: try to find reviews from longer-standing members of the review website.
-If they've reviewed hundreds of websites, they're more likely to be a credible source of information
+- The reviewers use recently created profiles: try to find reviews from longer-standing, established members of the review website; if they've reviewed hundreds of websites, they're more likely to be a credible source of information

 - There aren't many reviews: this may simply be because the company is new; however, if you're already suspicious and there isn't much online feedback, give the website a miss